Starting an IT department from scratch — what you need to know

 And the Help Desk Administrator provides technical support to the company’s employees.

 This is a general overview of roles found within an IT department.
+Remote work should as well be considered.
 If you work with a remote team, remote monitoring and management software will enable you to manage your IT staff while allowing you to add more departments within the IT department as your company expands.

 The head of an IT Department is usually the Chief Information Officer or CIO.
 The CIO is responsible for the overall strategy and direction of the IT Department and is typically the go-to person when it comes to major decisions.